X-ray and diagnostic imaging

 Panoramic X-ray or Orthopantomogram

-This is a panoramic 2D imaging of all the teeth in the upper and lower jaws, along with the surrounding bone.
-This imaging is mandatory during the patient’s first examination and is used to assess the condition of the teeth, bone structures, and periodontium.
-The procedure is completely painless and comfortable for the patient, as both the sensor and the X-ray source are located outside the mouth and rotate around the patient’s head.
+It represents a panoramic 2D scan of all teeth of the upper and lower jaw and the surrounding bone.
+This scan is mandatory at the patient's first examination and is used to assess the condition of the teeth,

 Temporomandibular Joint (TMJ) Imaging